duparq/hwa/README.md

 programmed in assembler and you'll find the source code under `hwa/atmel/avr/swuarta/`.

-In the examples, the swuart uses the same I/O pins as Diabolo so that you will not have to touch any wire between programming and executing the example.
+In the examples, the swuart is configured to use the same I/O pins as Diabolo so that you will not have to touch any wire between programming and executing the example.

 Status
 ------

-WARNING: this project is subject to heavy changes of the code-base, including project-wide name changes.
+WARNING: this project is subject to heavy changes of the code-base!

 Because I do this as a hobby in my spare time, sometimes not touching it for several weeks, the development pace of HWA is as much irregular as the road I